zaidShishani/BETCA/stage 1.md

 ## 3

-1. While be using VScode as our main developing environment we also installed some useful extensions to help us make things easier for us
+1. we'll be using VScode as our main developing environment, we also have installed some useful extensions to help us make things easier for us

 List of extensions :
 * [Deprecated] Debugger for Chrome
 * Remote - WSL